cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

         "origin": {
             "denom": String,
             "chain": String | List[String] | null
-            // null if we cant find this denom on native_token_data.json
+            // null if we cannot find this denom on native_token_data.json
-            // list if we couldn't pick correct chain e.g: [terra, terra2] for uluna }
+            // list if we could not pick correct chain e.g: [terra, terra2] for uluna }
     }
 }
 ```

-Using this data as source, one could write an API that allows to query for the path, base denom without querying a node.
+Using this data as a source, one could write an API that allows querying for the path, base denom without querying a node.

 A relayer can create a new `channel` from a newly created blockchain (without an established identity) to another blockchain without revealing too much of its information.
-Storing path information in the IBC denom that we can trace back and checking the associated client from the channel allows us to make an estimation of the security guarantees of the asset.
+Storing path information in the IBC denom that you can trace back and checking the associated client from the channel allows us to estimate of the security guarantees of the asset.

-### Ensure the IBC client isn't expired
+### Ensure the IBC client is not expired

 Next to verifying the identity of the chain (or rather of the light client), another thing to consider is whether the light client is expired.

 Light clients can expire or become _frozen_ if they do not get updated within the `TrustingPeriod`, or when evidence of misbehavior has been submitted.
-For example, in the event that Tendermint consensus fails (if more than 1/3 of validators produce a conflicting block, also known as _double signing_), _and_ proof of this consensus failure is submitted on-chain, the IBC client becomes frozen, with a `frozen_height` that is nonzero.
+For example, in the event that the Tendermint consensus fails (if more than 1/3 of validators produce a conflicting block, also known as _double signing_), _and_ proof of this consensus failure is submitted on-chain, the IBC client becomes frozen, with a `frozen_height` that is nonzero.

 In the previous example, the output of `gaiad query ibc channel client-state` confirms the client status so you know the IBC client is not expired.